From A to Zest AI — a glossary of machine learning terms for credit underwriting know-how

 Adversarial attacks

 Adversarial attacks are inputs to machine learning models intentionally designed to cause the model to return an incorrect value.
-Malicious individuals often use these to steal information or money from an AI-based system.
+Malicious individuals can use adversarial attacks to steal information or money from an AI-based system.

 AI-automated credit underwriting